 The PM Act authorises the commission to make a price determination relating to the charges fixed by a private port operator to provide prescribed services.
-The regulations specify that the commission must use price monitoring as the form of price regulation as well as stipulate the basis or standard on which price levels will be monitored.
-The Price Determination must also be consistent with the pricing principles set out in section 133 of the PM Act.
-In general, the Price Determination places obligations on a port operator to publish standard charges for prescribed services and to advise the commission of any changes to those charges.
-It also sets out the matters that a port operator must report on to the commission each year, such as revenue and volumes for prescribed services.
+96 The PM Regulations specify that the commission must use price monitoring as the form of price regulation as well as stipulate the basis or standard on which price levels will be monitored.
+97 The Price Determination must also be consistent with the pricing principles set out in section 133 of the PM Act.
+98 In general, the Price Determination places obligations on a port operator to publish standard charges for prescribed services and advise the commission of any changes to those charges.
+It also sets out the matters that a port operator must report on to the commission each year, such as revenue and volumes for prescribed services.99

 In 2016 the commission published the current Price Determination for the Port of Darwin.
-As a price determination cannot have effect for more than three years, it will expire in February 2019.
-The commission will commence a review of the current Price Determination, including public consultation in the coming months.
+As a price determination cannot have effect for more than three years, it will expire in February 2019.100 The commission has commenced a review of the current Price Determination, which will include public consultation later in the year.
 Stakeholders will be kept up to date about the Price Determination review process, with relevant information published on the commission's website.